Suhas-Kadhane/salesforce-recruiter-copilot/README.md

 The goal is to help recruiters conduct better initial screening calls even without deep Salesforce expertise.

+## Demo

+This tool converts a Salesforce job description into a structured recruiter screening guide.

+Steps to try the tool:

+1. Open the form
+2. Paste a Salesforce job description
+3. Submit the form
+4. Receive a generated screening guide via email

+Form link:
+[to be added]

+Example output:
+See the examples folder for a generated recruiter screening guide.

 ## Technology Stack

 This project was built using a no code AI automation architecture.